MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Product Performance
-- Which products have the best profit margins and still meet their sales targets?
+- Which products have the best profit margins and meet their sales targets?
-- Are there any hidden opportunities with products that have high profit margins but lower sales?
+- Are there opportunities with products that have high profit margins but low sales?
-- How can Maven Market improve
+- How can Maven Market improve?

 Below are the DAX measures.
 ```DAX